byexamples/byexample/docs/languages/java.md

 Run `byexample -l java --show-options` for more information about those options and their syntax.
-Refer to the official Java and `jshell` documentation to what they do exactly.
+Refer to the official Java and `jshell` documentation to know what they do exactly.

 ## Known limitations